YourMJK/QRGen-cli/README.md

 # QRGen
-Swift CLI tool to generate QR codes (PNG and SVG) from data or text
+Swift CLI tool to generate stylized QR codes (SVG and PNG) from data or text

 ## Usage